taublast/DrawnUi.Maui/README.md

 * Enhanced `SkiaBackdrop`, `SkiaSlider` and some others.
 * Animations coming from background resume from current time.
 * Many fixes and improvements.
+* [Demo app](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) is updated with new nuget and new features.

 ## Demo